Justrygh/GPS/Readme.md

 **********Pacman Project**********

-This project represents a Pacman Game where you can import a CSV file with Pacmans and Fruits details, you can create a new Game in the GUI by placing a Pacmans and Fruits where ever you like in the map and you can save the Game to a new CSV file.

-In the project you can see the:
- * 1. Pacmans path represented in Lines.

- * 2. Simulation in real-time where each Pacman is located.

- * 3. Import to a KML file and see as well in Google-Earth each Pacman location in real-time.
-(Represents in TimeSpan)

-1. ShortestPathAlgo:
-Calculates the Shortest Time when all the Pacmans will eat all the fruits.

-2. Map:
-Picture of Ariel University map, Convert points to Pixel from GPS and vice-versa.

-3. Path:
+This project represents a Pacman Game.
-Saves each Pacman path to eat the nearest Fruit in the shortest time.
+This game purpose is for the Pacmans to eat all the Fruits in the shortest time.

-4. Game:
-Collection of Pacmans and Fruits

-5. MyFrame:
-The main GUI that represents the GAME, includes all the classes Functions and methods inside.
+**Attention**:
+In order to run the game, you will need to enter the next classes:
+(Map, MyFrame, Path2kml, Game)
+Just press CTRL + F, In the search area write down the next line:
+" Your/Directory/Path " And change it to the location your project is located.

-In this class, you can import a game, export a new game, and create a new game.
+In this project, you can do the following things:

-6. Path2kml:
-Converts the Game GUI from CSV file to KML file in order to view it in Google-Earth.
+ * 1. You can import a CSV file, which contains list of Pacmans and Fruits including:
+      - Type(P/F),
+      - Cordinates represented in: (Lat, Long, Alt)
+      - Speed/Weight (Pacman ONLY) -The speed of how many meters the Pacman will make in a second
+      - Radius (Pacman ONLY) - The distance that the Pacman is able to eat the Fruit infront of him.
+      - iD - Unique Identifier for each Pacman/Fruit.

+ * 2. You can create a new GAME in GUI which pops-up when you run the code.
+      Whenever you run the code for the first time, an Ariel University map will be showen in the GUI with instructions explaining what features do we have and how to use them.
+      You can add Pacmans/Fruits as many as you want, where ever you want in our GUI, and run the game.
+      **Make sure to read the instructions before in order to be able to play the game**

+ * 3. You can export a game you created in our GUI to a new CSV file and save all the details in order to run it again next time:
+      - Type(P/F),
+      - Cordinates represented in: (Lat, Long, Alt)
+      - Speed/Weight (Pacman ONLY) -The speed of how many meters the Pacman will make in a second
+      - Radius (Pacman ONLY) - The distance that the Pacman is able to eat the Fruit infront of him.
+      - iD - Unique Identifier for each Pacman/Fruit.

+In the project we have special features in order to accomplish our mission and view the game running:

+ * 1. Run - Calculates the Shortest Path for each Pacman and represents it by drawing lines from our Pacman to the next fruit he is about to eat, until he reaches the last fruit in his path.

+ * 2. Demo - Simulate each Pacman's path in real-time by showing his new location every 1/2 second (The pacmans caculates their new location for every second, but in order to make the game run faster since it will take few minutes for the Pacmans to complete their path, we fast forwarded it, You can feel free and change the delay time to your own will.

+ * 3. Convert2kml - Another way of viewing each Pacman location, we added a feature that we convert our game to a new KML file which allows the player to view the game in Google-Earth.

 **In order to know what each class/function purpose is, I suggest you to look over at our JAVA DOC which explains everything into specific details.**